-At the March 11, 2014, joint Audit/Budget/Finance and Curriculum/Program Standing Committee meeting, it was voted to forward this grant to the School Board for consideration.
-Administration recommends that the School Board approve the Read to Lead Development Fund Grant as presented.
+Administration recommends that the Audit/Budget/Finance and Curriculum/Program Standing Committees forward this request to the full Board for approval of the Read to Lead Development Fund Grant.

 Dr. Joseph Mangi Interim Superintendent of Schools Dr. Floyd Williams, Jr. Assistant Superintendent of Elementary School Leadership